ghulamali16/food-on-go/README.md

     <img src="https://img.shields.io/badge/H3-1E54B7.svg?style=for-the-badge&logo=H3&logoColor=white" alt="H3">
 </p>

-> FTGO is a scalable, microservice-based food ordering application built with Python (FastAPI) and Vue.js, designed following object-oriented design principles.
+> FOG is a scalable, microservice-based food ordering application built with Python (FastAPI) and Vue.js, designed following object-oriented design principles.

 **💎 You can use this project as a template to build your backend microservice project in Python 💎**